Crypto License in Cyprus

 APPOINTING INDIVIDUALS TO MANAGEMENT POSITIONS

-Documentation and forms necessary for CASP authorization application
+Forms and documentation needed for CASP authorization applications

-- Organizational and operational information (initial three-year operations plan, organizational structure and internal procedures) proving that the company will act in the best interests of its customers and will act to minimize risks of loss or imprudent operations
+- Information about organizational and operational aspects (initial three-year operations plan, organizational structure, internal procedures) demonstrating that the company is committed to the best interests of its customers and will minimize risks of loss or imprudence.

-- Addresses of all crypto asset wallets and public keys managed by the CASP
+- Crypto asset wallet and public key addresses managed by the CASP

 CYSEC APPLICATION FEES